School of Nursing

 MS in Nursing - RN to Master of Science Degree Program for Registered Nurses

-The RN to Master of Science degree program at the University of Southern Maine School of Nursing has been created specifically for registered nurses whose career goals will be enhanced through graduate study.
+The R.N. to M.S. degree program has been created specifically for registered nurses whose career goals will be enhanced through graduate study.
 The program facilitates and supports educational mobility and strengthens the leadership abilities of nurses who already have a foundation of professional experience.
 When required undergraduate courses have been completed, students in this program proceed directly into the master's program, bypassing the baccalaureate degree.

-Full time students may complete the required junior and senior undergraduate nursing courses in twelve to eighteen months.
-Part-time study is also possible.
-The RN completes courses in new areas of content and credit may be given for previously attained knowledge and skills.
+Full time students may complete the required junior and senior undergraduate nursing courses in 12-18 months.
+Part-time study is also available.
+The R.N. completes courses in new areas of content, and credit may be given for previously attained knowledge and skills.

-The RN to Master's program is built upon prerequisites to the nursing major that include courses in the natural and behavioral sciences, and core courses required of all undergraduate students at USM.
+The R.N. to M.S. program is built upon prerequisites to the nursing major that include courses in the natural and behavioral sciences and core courses required of all undergraduate students at USM.

 - Family Nurse Practitioner (FNP)

 - Psychiatric-Mental Health Nurse Practitioner (across the lifespan; PMHNP)